 Cat nail trimming and cat claw anatomy illustration: sheath, quick and claw

+⚠️ WARNING: Do NOT trim into the quick, the pink part which holds nerves and blood vessels.
+This can cause your cat a great deal of pain.
 In the illustration below, you can see where it is safe to cut your cat’s nails – towards the bottom of the nail, and closer to the tip.
 Do not cut into the pink area, or you could expose your cat to bleeding and infection.
 It’s better to trim just a little bit than to risk cutting them at the quick.

 How to trim cat nails safely infographic - cutting line

-Step 3: Trim cat nails
+Step 3: Trim your cat’s nails

 Gently clip the tip of one nail, release your cat’s paw, and reward them with a treat.
 If your cat doesn’t seem bothered, you can trim a few more nails.
 With some cats, trimming just one nail a day may be the best you can do.
+As a general rule: less is more.
+It’s always better to ensure your cat’s safety and wellbeing (and trust in you) than try and get it all done at once.

 The sharper the nail clippers, the smoother the trimmed nail will be.
 After clipping your cat’s nails, you can file the nail down to prevent snagging.